Snake

-Living snakes are found on every continent except Antarctica, and on most smaller land masses; exceptions include some large islands, such as Ireland, Iceland, Greenland, the Hawaiian archipelago, and the islands of New Zealand, as well as many small islands of the Atlantic and central Pacific oceans.
+Living snakes are found on every continent except Antarctica, and on most smaller land masses; exceptions include some large islands, such as Ireland, Iceland, Greenland, and the islands of New Zealand, as well as many small islands of the Atlantic and central Pacific oceans.
 Additionally, sea snakes are widespread throughout the Indian and Pacific oceans.
-Around thirty families are currently recognized, comprising about 520 genera and about 3,900 species.
+Around thirty families are currently recognized, comprising about 520 genera and about more than 4,170 species.
 They range in size from the tiny, 10.4 cm Barbados threadsnake to the reticulated python of 6.95 m in length.
 The fossil species Titanoboa cerrejonensis was 12.8 m long.
 Snakes are thought to have evolved from either burrowing or aquatic lizards, perhaps during the Jurassic period, with the earliest known fossils dating to between 143 and 167 Ma ago.
 The diversity of modern snakes appeared during the Paleocene epoch (c.
 66 to 56 Ma ago, after the Cretaceous–Paleogene extinction event).
 The oldest preserved descriptions of snakes can be found in the Brooklyn Papyrus.

 Most species of snake are nonvenomous and those that have venom use it primarily to kill and subdue prey rather than for self-defense.
 Some possess venom that is potent enough to cause painful injury or death to humans.
 Nonvenomous snakes either swallow prey alive or kill by constriction.